North Center Point Rd.- Railroad to FIsher St.

-Hall & Hall Engineers has completed the design and construction administration for the phased reconstruction of this roadway over an 8-year period.
+Hall & Hall Engineers has completed the design and construction administration for the phased reconstruction of this roadway over an eight-year period.
 The first two projects improved approximately 3,800 lineal feet of streetscape.
-One project was converted from a two lane rural roadway to a four lane urban section.
+One project was converted from a two lane rural roadway to a four-lane urban section.

 From Blairs Ferry Road to Emmons Street, an extensive landscape plan was designed toaesthetically enhance the appearance of this primary gateway into Hiawatha.
 Hall & Hall was also responsible for designing access to several businesses while providing a steady flow of traffic to over 7,000 vehicles per day.

 Hall & Hall’s construction administration team was also employed for a Federal-Aid reconstruction of the North Center Point Road and Boyson Road intersection.

 Between Stamy Road to Tower Terrace Road, a rural roadway was converted to a three-lane urban section with sidewalk and trail.
 Overhead utilities were relocated underground, water main was reconstructed and a twin 6’ x 6’ concrete box culvert was built.
 To allow continuous access to eleven businesses, this project was constructed in four stages.
 HHE negotiated and prepared plats for right-of-way and easement acquisitions.
 HHE also provided construction staking and observation.

 Third Avenue was an aging residential street first constructed over 50 years ago.
 This street was an asphalt surface with PCC curb and gutter.
 3rd Avenue contained miscellaneous patches from replaced sanitary sewer services over the years resulting in failures throughout the majority of this two block street section.